 - strengthening community involvement, creativity, confidence and pride in the town.

-We presently have a number of action groups:
+We presently have a number of projects and events:

 We are always open to suggestions for new action groups around other issues or functions.
 If you have an idea, or are involved with another organisation and think we can work together, just let us know!